The snowboard scene is experiencing a major shakeup right now.

 What are the major storylines?

-At the time of the last Winter Olympics, only Ayumu Hirano successfully had landed a triple cork 1440 in a halfpipe run (and he did it three times during the Olympic final).
-But now other riders, including Totsuka and Ruka Hirano, are catching up and landing their own triples.
+At the time of the last Winter Olympics, only Ayumu Hirano had successfully landed a triple cork 1440 in a halfpipe run (and he did it three times during the Olympic final).
+But now other riders in the field have caught up and can land at least one triple cork in their run.
+Some riders, such as New Zealand’s Cam Melville Ives, are even capable of landing two triple corks.

-One rider who could prevent a Japanese sweep is Australia’s Scotty James, who debuted his own triple cork last season and notched wins at the Laax Open, X Games and world championships.
-James, who recently became a father, has competed at four Olympics, winning bronze in 2018 and securing silver in 2022.
+One rider who could prevent a Japanese sweep is Australia’s Scotty James, who debuted his own triple cork last season.
+Since then, he won the 2025 world title, a third straight Laax Open title, and a fifth straight X Games title.
+James, who recently became a father, has competed at four Olympics but is still seeking his first gold medal after earning bronze in 2018 and silver in 2022.

 Who’s in and who’s out?

-No, we’re not talking about Shaun White.
-True to his word, the American superstar hasn’t competed since taking his final runs at the Beijing Winter Olympics, instead focusing on other ventures such as The Snow League.
+An Olympic champion came out of retirement just in time to make a run at the Milan Cortina Winter Games, but it wasn’t Shaun White.
+True to his word, the American superstar hasn’t competed since taking his final runs at the Beijing Winter Olympics, instead focusing on other ventures such as the Snow League.

-His former rival, 2014 gold medalist Iouri Podladtchikov, is back though.
-The Swiss snowboarder known as “I-Pod” announced his comeback in January 2025 after a five-year hiatus.
-He’s competed in two World Cup events since then, one of which resulted in a sixth-place finish.
+His former rival, 2014 gold medalist Iouri Podladtchikov, announced a comeback in January 2025 after a five-year hiatus but only competed in two contests and didn’t make it to the Olympics.

 Who are some of the new stars?

 • Chaeun Lee: Lee competed at the last Winter Olympics as a 15-year-old but placed 18th.
 Since then, the rising star from South Korea won the 2023 world title and has become known for pushing progression.
-He was the first rider to land a triple cork 1620 in a halfpipe, as well as the first rider to land back-to-back triple corks.
-Both feats came during training, though — no rider has done either in a contest yet.
-If Lee manages to put those never-been-done feats into a contest run, the sky’s the limit.
+He was the first rider to land a triple cork 1620 in a halfpipe, but that feat came during training — no rider has done it in a contest yet.

-• Valentino Guseli: Before he sustained an ACL injury in late 2024, Guseli was establishing himself as a rare triple threat in snowboarding.
-During the 2022-23 season, he won the World Cup season title for big air, finished second for halfpipe, and finished third for slopestyle.
-He made his Olympic debut at Beijing 2022 as a 16-year-old and finished sixth in halfpipe.
-Guseli's goal now is to return from injury and became the first male snowboarder to compete in all three park and pipe disciplines at the Winter Games.
+• Valentino Guseli: Before he sustained an ACL injury in late 2024, the Aussie was establishing himself as a rare triple threat in snowboarding.
+During the 2022-23 season, he won the World Cup season title for big air, finished 2nd for halfpipe, and finished 3rd for slopestyle.
+He made his Olympic debut at Beijing 2022 as a 16-year-old and finished 6th in halfpipe.
+He’s competed in all three disciplines this season since returning but has seen the most success in halfpipe, accruing one victory and three podiums across four contests.

 Women’s Snowboard Halfpipe